Danger UXD

-"Danger UXD" is an episode of the BBC sitcom, Only Fools and Horses.
+"Danger UXD" is an episode of the BBC sitcom Only Fools and Horses.
 It was the second episode of series 6 and first broadcast on 15 January 1989.
 In the episode, Del acquires a batch of faulty sex dolls, which have inadvertently been filled with an explosive gas.

 On 21 December 2006, a scene from this episode was voted 4th in UKTV Gold's "Top 40 Greatest Only Fools Moments".
 The scene in question was that when one of the blow up dolls inflates by itself, which causes Del Boy, Rodney, and Uncle Albert to leave the room in a panic.

 Synopsis

 While continuing to participate in the yuppy movement, Del Boy advises Rodney to partake.
 Del's latest items to sell are video recorders from Ronnie Nelson and fresh tomatoes from Jersey.

 At the Nag's Head, Denzil tells the Trotters that he took his wife, Corrine, out for the evening the previous Friday to celebrate their anniversary, despite picking up a faulty stock of fifty dolls from a shop in High Wycombe and having to return them to the factory.
-Denzil had intended to return them the following Monday, but the factory burnt down on Saturday night so Denzil cannot return them, and has to hand in a form to confirm he collected the dolls but did not deliver them.
+Denzil had intended to return them the following Monday, but the factory burnt down on the Saturday night, so Denzil cannot return them and has to complete a form to confirm he collected the dolls but did not deliver them.
 Del forges a date and signature on the form and buys the dolls from Denzil.

 Back at the flat, the Trotters discover that the dolls are uninflated sex dolls called Lusty Linda and Erotic Estelle.
 Del suggests that they take the dolls to a man named "Dirty Barry", who owns a sex shop.

-At a Chinese takeaway, Denzil watches London Plus and finds out that the dolls are filled with propane gas, which will explode if exposed to heat, and is suspected to have caused the destruction of the factory.
+At a Chinese takeaway, Denzil overhears a BBC London Plus report which states that the dolls are filled with propane gas, which will explode if exposed to heat, and is suspected to have caused the destruction of the factory.
 Worried for Del's life, Denzil hurries out of the takeaway after paying, but not claiming his meal.

 That night, back at the flat, after Del finds that the video recorder has recorded the wrong programme, Rodney informs Del that the machines are made only for use in mainland Europe and cannot be used in the United Kingdom.
 Del admits that he has already sold most of them.
 At that moment, the two sex dolls from behind the cocktail bar inflate.
-The Trotters attempt to deflate the dolls, but cannot do so due to their faulty valves.
-Rodney suggests they burst them but is told not to by Del.
+The Trotters attempt to deflate the dolls but cannot do so due to their faulty valves.
+Rodney suggests they burst them, but is told not to by Del.
 When Rodney gets dressed for a date with Cassandra, Del gets an idea on how to get the dolls to Dirty Barry's.